By Coach Lora Erickson, BlondeRunner.com

 Do the Work & Trust Your Coach

 Coaches will often see potential in athletes that they don’t see themselves.
 So if a coach decides to take the time to train you, you should be willing to do the work.
 As an athlete in high school I remember not always understanding exactly why my coaches had me do certain workouts.
 I simply did the work without “second guessing” them, and you know what, it worked.
 I got faster and faster.
 Running in college and over the years I have come to an in-depth understanding of training and exercise physiology.
-This didn’t happen over night, it happened over 26 years.
+This didn’t happen over night, it happened over many, many years.
 It’s often hard for a coach to impart in a short period of time what they have learned through years of experience.
 The athletes that just trust their coach and stick to their training schedule often excel far more than the athletes that “second guess” every workout and try to do their own thing believing they are somehow making it better.
 This usually leads to overtraining and injury.
 On occasion I will get an athlete that can’t decide whose advice to follow; their husband’s, family, friend’s etc. Trust your coach and allow them to guide and help you.
 Sometimes you may not understand every reason behind every workout but a good coach will offer the “outside” perspective to help maximize your potential.
 Coaches can also offer the support and the “cheerleading” needed to boost your confidence.

 Have a Desire to Learn